openziti/ziti-doc/docusaurus/docs/learn/quickstarts/zac/index.md

    ln -s "${ZITI_PKI}/${ZITI_CTRL_EDGE_ADVERTISED_ADDRESS}-intermediate/keys/${ZITI_CTRL_EDGE_ADVERTISED_ADDRESS}-server.key" "${ZITI_HOME}/ziti-console/server.key"
    ```

-1. [Optional] Emit the Ziti Console systemd file and update systemd to start the Ziti Console.
+1. [Optional] Emit the Ziti Console systemd file and update systemd to start the Ziti Console (ZAC).
 If you have not sourced
    [the Ziti helper script](https://get.openziti.io/quick/ziti-cli-functions.sh) and you wish to have ZAC enabled with systemd,
    you need to in order to get the necessary function.
 Either inspect the script and find the function, download and source it,
    or source it directly from the internet (direct sourcing from internet shown below)